Golfers’ Travel Insurance Comes With Added Benefits

 Travel Essentials 4U (TE4U) is a fully comprehensive travel insurance policy, with the option of additional cover to insure against loss of equipment, while even covering the traditional round of drinks at the bar, after the elusive – and expensive – hole-in-one.

-Any purchase of one of the TE4U policies ensures customers gain access to the silver level of MDC, a loyalty programme delivering an array of benefits and offers.
-As well as giving customers the chance to save more than £1,250 per year on household bills, it also affords the opportunity to earn loyalty points against any MDH products, such as insurance, golf breaks, tee times, events and holidays.
+Any purchase of one of the TE4U policies ensures customers gain access to the silver level of Million Dollar Club (MDC), a loyalty programme delivering an array of benefits and offers.
+As well as giving customers the chance to save more than £1,250 per year on household bills, it also affords the opportunity to earn loyalty points against any Million Dollar Holdings (MDH) products, such as insurance, golf breaks, tee times, events and holidays.

 The wide-ranging and cost-effective TE4U insurance ensures customers are covered in the event of any unforeseen circumstances thanks to two tiers of protection – platinum and gold.